J24681357/gtfbotfithusim/files/manual.md

     - Professional
       - Professional will have higher credit payouts and EXP points than Beginner.
 2. While in session, the car will accumulate a certain amount of drift points until the drift section is complete.
-3. In the session results, the total points accumulated and the rating (Complete, Bronze, Silver, GOLD) will be shown.
+3. In the session results, the total points accumulated and the rating (Complete, Bronze, Silver, Gold) will be shown.
 You can earn credits & EXP based on your rating.
     - Equipping comfort tires in your garage car would earn you the most amount of points.
 Racing tires would make it more difficult to drift, hence less points will be given.
 4. ⚠ Cars with a FF drivetrain are prohibited in drift trials.

-####Speed Test
+#### Speed Test
 1. In Speed test mode, you are able to calculate the top speed of your garage cars in Special Stage Route X. As detailed, these are the following lengths you can test:
     - 400m
     - 1,000m